What Is a Retail Activation?

 Measuring the Success of a Retail Activation

-Tracking key performance indicators (KPIs) is essential to understand the effectiveness of a retail activation.
+Tracking key performance indicators (KPIs) is essential to understanding the effectiveness of a retail activation.
 Common metrics include:

 - Sales Uplift: Comparing sales before, during, and after the activation.